Sham marriage: Background

 Common reasons for sham marriages are to gain immigration, residency, work, or citizenship rights for one of the spouses.

 There have been cases of people entering into a sham marriage to avoid suspicion of homosexuality, bisexuality, etc. For example, Hollywood studios had allegedly requested homosexual/homoromantic actors, such as Rock Hudson, to conceal their homosexuality in a so-called lavender marriage.

+Sham marriages have also been used to avoid military conscription in the US and Israel.

 Fraud

-Since the introduction of stricter modern immigration laws in First World countries, sham marriages have become a common method to allow a foreigner to reside, and possibly gain citizenship, in the more desirable country of the spouse.
+Since the intersection of citizenship-by-marriage laws and affordable international travel in the latter half of the 20th century, sham marriages have become a common method to allow a foreigner to reside, and possibly gain citizenship, in the country of the spouse.
 The couple marries with knowledge that the marriage is solely for the purpose of obtaining the favorable immigration status, and without intending to live as a couple.
 This is frequently arranged as a business transaction with payment of a sum of money, and occurs more commonly with foreigners already in the country.